 CNC Mills vs CNC Routers

 To the untrained eye, CNC mills and CNC routers may appear very similar.
 While they both do have similar functionalities, there are several key differences.
+In fact, if you want to buy a cheap CNC machine, your only options really are to buy a router, as low-cost CNC mills start in the several thousand dollar price ranges.

 Arguably the most important difference is that CNC milling machines are designed to cut and engrave extremely strong materials like metal with ease.

-CNC routers use stationary workpieces and spindles that move in X, Y and Z. In contrast, CNC milling machines use parts that move in X and Y and spindles that move in Z. The difference in axis motion means that CNC mills have increased clearance along the Z axis, allowing them to perform thicker cuts of tougher materials.
+CNC routers use stationary workpieces and spindles that move in X, Y, and Z. In contrast, CNC milling machines use parts that move in X and Y and spindles that move in Z. The difference in axis motion means that CNC mills have increased clearance along the Z axis, allowing them to perform thicker cuts of tougher materials.

 Most mills also have spindles that are slower but have more torque than those used in routers, which primarily rely on rotational speed for cutting.
 This higher torque — the force that causes objects to rotate around axes — provides more power to cut harder materials.